eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 ## Supported Things

+There a few Things dedicated to MQTT conventions available and a Generic MQTT Thing.
+The last one is comparable to what was found in the mqtt 1.x binding.

+### Homie Thing

-The MQTT [Homie convention](https://homieiot.github.io/) version 3.x is supported by this binding.
+Devices that follow the [Homie convention](https://homieiot.github.io/) 3.x and better are auto-discovered and represented by this Homie Thing.

-It allows to automatically discover devices that follow the "Homie" convention and present them as Things.
-Your Homie base topic needs to be **homie**.
-The mapping is structured like this:
+Find the next table to understand the topology mapping from Homie to the Framework:

 | Homie    | Framework     | Example MQTT topic                 |
 |----------|---------------|------------------------------------|